Additional Restrictions Grant (ARG) phase 2

 The Additional Restrictions Grant (ARG) is for businesses that are required to close under the imposed coronavirus restrictions that do not qualify for the Local Restrictions Support Grant (Closed) Addendum.

-- must have been open before the November national restrictions, and
+- have been open before January 2021 national restrictions were in place

-- must have been required to close due to national restrictions that came into force on 5 November 2020, and
+- must have been required to close due to national restrictions that came into force on 5 January 2021

-- must not have a liability to pay business rates, or
+- must not have a liability to pay business rates

 The following businesses are not eligible for this grant: